Nemocas/AbstractAlgebra.jl/docs/src/module.md

 ### Arithmetic operators

-Elements of a module can be added, subtracted or multiplied by an element of the ring the module is defined over.
+Elements of a module can be added, subtracted or multiplied by an element of the ring the module is defined over and compared for equality.

 In the case of a noncommutative ring, both left and right scalar multiplication are defined.